Getting Started With Your Website:

 Almost all FTP clients follow the same basic structure.
-The screenshots used below are from WS_FTP LE; your own FTP application may look a bit different, but most of the same settings and functions will apply.
+The screenshots for the FTP application may look a bit different from yours, but most of the same settings and functions will apply.
 Consult your FTP client’s documentation for more information.

 - Click the Connect button to bring up the